This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 AI and society

 AI is a general purpose technology with wide-ranging applications.
-In the coming decades we are likely to see AI revolutionizing sectors across society, from transport to healthcare, and from education to manufacturing.
+In the coming decades we are likely to see AI revolutionising sectors across society, from transport to healthcare and from education to manufacturing.

 If poorly managed, advanced AI systems could have myriad societal impacts, from substantially increasing economic growth to finding cures for many illnesses, but also potentially from mass unemployment to the possibility of extreme wealth inequality.
-As AI systems become more advanced and more societal issues arise, governments may become increasingly involved.
+And we believe advanced AI systems could potentially cause an existential catastrophe.
+As AI systems become more advanced and more issues and risks arise, governments may become increasingly involved.
+Many political leaders have already expressed an interest in regulating and mitigating risks from AI, and governments have begun moving forward on policies in this area.

 AI and national security